 My students can expect a Prana Flow® inspired practice that is deep, challenging and informative.
 Through unique, creative & evolving sequences you will be encouraged to discover what your body is capable of in an intelligent, playful (laughter infused), non-competitive way.
 My classes will leave you feeling invigorated, open and grounded with a deeper connection to all the things that form YOU!

-HELENA LAVERY - Flow Studio Manager & Senior Teacher
+HELENA LAVERY - Senior Yoga Teacher & Flow Studio Manager

-I took my first class over 20 years ago when I was an Art Student, having a very stressful final year.
-I’ll never forget the feeling of release in my body and my mind - this was the beginning of a new life path for me.
-Several years later in 2002 I undertook my first TT in Belfast with Marie Quail.
-I never anticipated being a teacher, it was more about delving deeper into the discipline of yoga, however, with a lot of encouragement I found myself in front of classes of students.
-Since then I’ve travelled far and wide undertaking trainings to further my knowledge not only in yoga, but other traditions that resonate with me.
+The first time I stepped on the mat was when I was an art student in Dublin in my 20s, I knew it was the beginning of my new life path.
+Eager to learn more, several years later in 2002, I undertook my first TT in Belfast with Marie Quail.
+Becoming a teacher could not have been further from my mind, it was more about delving deeper into the discipline of yoga.
+However, (soon enough - with a lot of encouragement) I found myself in front of classes of students.
+Once on the yoga roller coaster I’ve travelled extensively to furthering my knowledge not only in yoga, but other traditions that resonate.

 In 2012 I took a 6 month sabbatical to South America where I studied with teachers Juan and Ivan Nunez Del Prado in Peru.
-Andean Spiritual Art is a form of shamanism that comes from the Incas, handed down in generations of Q’eros to my teachers.
-To me it is much more than a shamanic ritual, it is a way of life that elevates the human level of consciousness and awakens each student to their life path.
-Over the last 5 years I have been sharing aspects of this tradition in my workshops - “Chocolate Shamanic Yoga” - which blends also with yoga and with my home made cacao bombs.
+Andean Spiritual Art is a tradition from the Incas, handed down in generations of Q’eros (native Andean Indians) to my teachers.
+To me it is much more than a shamanic ritual, being a Paq’o it is a way of life that elevates the human level of consciousness and awakens each student to their purpose.
+Over the last 5 years I have been sharing aspects of this tradition in my workshops - “Chocolate Shamanic Yoga” - which blends with yoga and my home made cacao bombs.

 I came to yoga in 2007 for the physical benefits of stretching and strengthening.
 However through time I became aware of the subtleties of yoga.
 I became curious about the other strands of yoga and why I was not only benefiting physically but also emotionally and spiritually.
 My yoga teacher encouraged me to read some of the yogic texts.
 This helped me understand why I was experiencing these benefits and deepened my practice of yoga.